-The budget was developed based on six strategic priorities affirmed by the Board of Commissioners during its annual planning session.
+The budget was developed by outgoing Chairman Charlotte Nash based on six strategic priorities affirmed by the previous board during its annual planning session in 2020.

-After almost a year of dealing with the COVID-19 pandemic, the Safe and Healthy Community goal remains a top priority with funding for continued coronavirus response and additional funding for the Gwinnett Public Health Department.
-The proposed budget also funds resources for the Situational Awareness and Crime Response Center, 33 new police positions (30 sworn), an expansion at the Police Training Center and improvements to the Fire Academy.
+After nearly a year of dealing with the impacts of COVID-19, the Safe and Healthy Community goal remains a top priority with additional funding for the Gwinnett Public Health Department and continued coronavirus response.
+The budget also sets aside resources for the Situational Awareness and Crime Response Center, 33 new police positions (30 of those sworn), an expansion at the Police Training Center, and improvements to the Fire Academy.

-The budget addresses the Mobility and Access priority with funding for transportation projects, many paid for by SPLOST, airport master plan and enhancements to the County’s Advanced Traffic Management network designed to reduce traffic congestion and quickly respond to traffic incidents.
+The budget addresses the Mobility and Access priority with funding for transportation projects, many of which are paid for by SPLOST.
+It also includes money for an airport master plan and enhancements to the County’s Advanced Traffic Management network designed to reduce traffic congestion and quickly respond to traffic incidents.

-For the Livability and Comfort priority, the budget would fund two new parks in areas that are underserved by recreation opportunities, renovate and maintain existing parks, provide funding for the Gwinnett County Public Library system and support the HomeFirst Gwinnett initiative’scoordinated approach to addressing homelessness.
+For the Livability and Comfort priority, the budget funds two new parks in areas that are underserved by recreation opportunities, renovates and maintains existing parks, provides funding for the Gwinnett County Public Library system, and supports the HomeFirst Gwinnett initiative’scoordinated approach to addressing homelessness.

-To support the Board’s Strong and Vibrant Economy priority, funding is included for the new Rowen knowledge community, the Gwinnett Entrepreneur Center and the new Water Tower water innovation center.
+Initiatives receiving funding to support the Board’s Strong and Vibrant Economy priority include the new Rowen knowledge community, the Gwinnett Entrepreneur Center, and the new Water Tower water innovation center.

-New positions in Elections, Transportation and Information Technology are funded to meet the needs under the Smart and Sustainable Government priority.
+New positions in Information Technology, Transportation, and Elections are funded to meet the needs under the Smart and Sustainable Government priority.

-Under the Communication and Engagement priority, the budget will fund support for a new Police Community Affairs section, renewed emphasis on recycling and solid waste management and continuation of the Gwinnett 101 Citizens Academy and Gwinnett Youth Commission outreach programs.
+Under the Communication and Engagement priority, the budget funds a new Police Community Affairs section, plus renewed emphasis on recycling and solid waste management.
+The budget also enhances community outreach with new positions and a continuation of the Gwinnett 101 Citizens Academy and Gwinnett Youth Commission programs.